martin-eden/contents/README.md

     * [Lua table serializer](https://github.com/martin-eden/lua_table_serializer)
       (2017-05)

-      Serialize Lua table to source code that recreates this table.
+      Serialize Lua table to source code that recreates that table.

       Tables in Lua can contain cycles, so you can't serialize them to data format like JSON.
 Dealing with cycles was interesting.